kota65535/alternator/README.md

 </details>

 6. Run `alternator apply` to apply the schema change by executing planned SQL statements.
-   Note that the foreign key constraint should be recreated because of the modification of the referencing primary key.

 ```sh
 alternator apply schema.sql mysql://root@localhost/example